| |

 Spin and Cover CVC Word Families Game

-A fun CVC word family review game for kindergarten uses only 2 basic manipulatives, spinners and mini erasers (or another type of game marker).
+A fun CVC word family review game for kindergarten uses only two basic manipulatives, spinners, and mini erasers (or another type of game marker).

 Each player gets their own CVC word mat.
 They spin, identify the picture, and cover the word that matches.
 The first player to cover all of their words is the winner.